Do I need an export licence?

 - Are there civil nuclear reactors outside of IAEA controls in the country that the items are being exported to?

-- Are you collaborating with a civil space programme which may also be involved in ballistic missile development?
+- Are you collaborating with a civil space programme that may also be involved in ballistic missile development?

-- Is the partner reluctant to offer information about the end-use of the items?
+- Is the recipient reluctant to offer information about the end-use of the items?

-- Has the partner asked that the goods be transferred to a forwarding address in the UK?
+- Has the recipient asked that the goods be transferred to a forwarding address in the UK?

-- Has the partner made unusual requests regarding shipping, packaging or labelling?
+- Has the recipient made unusual requests regarding shipping, packaging or labelling?

-- Is the partner new to you and is your knowledge about them incomplete?
+- Is the recipient new to you and is your knowledge about them incomplete?

-- Is the partner located in an area under strict security control or in an area to which access is severely restricted, or which is unusual in view of the type of equipment being installed?
+- Is the recipient located in an area under strict security control or in an area to which access is severely restricted, or which is unusual in view of the type of items being provided or installed?

-- Are there unusual requirements for excessive confidentiality about final destinations, or customers, or specifications of items?
+- Are there unusual requirements for excessive confidentiality about final destinations, customers, or specifications of items?

-- Is the partner or end user a military or government research body?
+- Is the recipient or end user a military or government research body?